Cricketer RP Singh’s Rude Behavior Caught On Camera, Throws Fan’s Mobile Phone On The Ground

 Singh also found some support.
 A commenter on a Facebook thread claimed that the video was edited to show RP Singh to be arrogant and rude.
 The person claimed that RP Singh threw the phone away because play had started on the field and the bowler was running into bowl a delivery.
 The commenter went on to claim that RP Singh came back and did eventually take the selfie.

-The comment read;
+The comment read as follows.

 “He took the phone to take selfie.
 Suddenly the bowler started the run-up.
 So, he put the phone down and went near the boundary.
 Later came back took the selfie and returned the phone.”